-- 1 From the Toshiba Web site at register.toshiba.com: Type in the requested information and complete the registration process. - 2 From the Start screen: Type Registration while in the Start screen, locate and complete the registration process. - From the Desktop: Press the Windows® (#) key to display the Start screen.
-Click or touch the Search (2) icon at the upper-right corner of the screen and, in the Search field, type Registration.
+- 1 From the Toshiba Web site at register.toshiba.com: Type in the requested information and complete the registration process. - 2 From the Start screen: Type Registration while in the Start screen, locate and complete the registration process. - 3 From the Desktop: Move your pointer to the upper-right corner of the screen or swipe in from the right edge.
+When the Windows[®] charms appear, click or touch the Search (▶) charm and, in the Search field, type Registration.
 In the list that appears, click or touch Registration and complete the registration process.